Close

 Single moms are often left alone with their thoughts and feelings.
 As a consequence, they may start feeling like they’re not good enough as a mother.

-Society believes that only a complete family, otherwise known as a “traditional” mother-father family, can give a full-fledged upbringing to a child.
-Although in reality, it is sometimes better to raise a child alone, in a female-headed household, than with a destructive father.
+Society seems to believe that only a complete family, otherwise known as a “traditional” mother-father family, can provide a positive upbringing for a child.
+Although in reality, it is sometimes better to raise a child alone in a female-headed household than with a destructive father.

-Under the pressure of others and from her own insecurity, the mother has a risk of starting to rush from one method of education (ignorance) to another (excess control and helicopter parenting).
+Under the pressure of others and from her own insecurity, single mothers face the risk of rapidly switching from one kind of parenting method to another, such as permissive to controlling (e.g., helicopter parenting).

-3. The need to make decisions on your own
+3. The need to make decisions on one’s own

 Taking responsibility for one’s life is hard.
-However, being responsible for two (or even three, four, etc.), is even more difficult.
+However, being responsible for two (or even three, four, or more others), is even more difficult.
 All decisions and issues fall on the shoulders of the mother, from what to have for breakfast to where to get the money to buy winter shoes for the child.
-The inability to consult or share this burden with someone can be very difficult for the mother.
-However, for some women, this is, on the contrary, a good thing as they want to live without anyone telling them how to live the way they want.
+The lack of someone to consult or share this burden with can be very difficult for the mother.
+However, for some women, this is, on the contrary, a positive situation as they want to make decisions without anyone telling them how to live the way they want.

 4. The need to maintain the child’s relationship with the father

-Whatever the father of the child, the baby has the right to know who this person is.
+Whoever the father is, the child has the right to know who this person is.
 It is also desirable to talk more about the father’s positive features, and not about the negative sides, and who is to blame.
-The child knows that they were born from the union between the father and the mother.
+At some point, the child knows that they were born from the union between the father and the mother.
 So, if the dad is bad, then this is only half of the issue…

 Unfortunately, not all women are ready to help the child maintain a connection with the father, even if it is a psychological one.
 They are afraid to let go of the child, and the presence of an ex-boyfriend or husband is unpleasant for them.
-However, if a man tries to be a good dad, he is not an alcoholic and an abuser; it would be better to find a way to cooperate in raising a child.
+However, if a man tries to be a good dad, and he is not, for example, an alcoholic or an abuser, it is in the child’s best interest to find a way to cooperate in raising them.

-Experts generally agree that, where possible and safe to do so, helping a child maintain a positive relationship with their father can not only boost their general wellbeing but also enhance emotional regulation and even promote better performance in school.
+Experts generally agree that, where possible and safe to do so, helping a child maintain a positive relationship with their father can not only boost their general wellbeing but also enhance emotional regulation, peer relationships, and better performance in school.

 5. Lack of financial stability